civicrm/civicrm-dev-docs/docs/dev-tools/debugging.md

-# Debugging for developers
+# Debugging

-!!! warning
-    This is a work in progress.
-Orange text needs updating.

 When your code isn't doing what you want it to do, it's time to debug.
 There are lots of options for debugging and there is lots you can do without setting up a sophisticated debugging environment.
-This chapter contains some simple debugging tips and tricks to get you started and also instructions on setting up XDebug, which is the recommended debugging tool for CiviCRM when you have bugs which you are finding it really hard to squish.
+This chapter contains some simple debugging tips and tricks to get you started and also instructions on setting up XDebug, which is the recommended debugging tool for CiviCRM when you have bugs which are really hard to squish.

-## UI options

-These tools are activated by adding parameters to the URL that makes up the page, e.g. `&backtrace=1`.
-Go to **Administer > System Settings > Debugging and Error Handling** to enable these options, and find out more about them.

-#### **Enable Debugging**

 !!! danger "Security Alert"
-   Debug should **NOT** be enabled for production sites as it can result in system configuration and authentication information being exposed to unauthorized visitors.
+    None of these debugging should be performed on production sites, as they can expose system configuration and authentication information being to unauthorized visitors.

+The debugging methods presented here are ordered with the easiest ones first, but you may find the more challenging methods near the end to be more rewarding.

+## Changing settings in the UI

-CiviCRM has a debug mode which can be enabled to give you quick access to a couple of useful diagnostic tools, including access to all the smarty variables that make up a page.
-It also provides shortcut methods to empty the file based cache and session variables.
+CiviCRM has a debug mode which can be enabled via the UI to give you quick access to a couple of useful diagnostic tools, including all the Smarty variables that make up a page.
+It also provides shortcut methods to empty the file-based cache and session variables.

-Available debug commands are listed in the info box below.

-**Debug URLs**
-Debug output is triggered by adding specific name-value pairs to the CiviCRM query string **when Enable Debugging is set to Yes**:
+To use debugging via the UI, first go to **Administer > System Settings > Debugging and Error Handling** to enable these options, and find out more about them.

+### Using URL parameters

+After enabling debugging, append any of the following name-value pairs to the URL for the page you visit.

--   Smarty Debug Window - Loads all variables available to the current page template into a pop-up window.
-To trigger, add `&smartyDebug=1` to any CiviCRM URL query string.
-Make sure you have pop-up blocking disabled in your browser for the CiviCRM site URL.
+-   `&smartyDebug=1` opens the Smarty Debug Window which loads all variables available to the current page template into a pop-up window *(make sure you have pop-up blocking disabled)*.
--   Session Reset - Resets all values in your client session.
-To trigger, add `&sessionReset=2`
+-   `&sessionReset=2` resets all values in your client session.
--   Directory Cleanup - Empties template cache and/or temporary upload file folders.
-   -   To empty template cache `civicrm/templates_c` folder), add `&directoryCleanup=1`
+-   `&directoryCleanup=1` empties template cache in `civicrm/templates_c`.
-   -   To remove temporary upload files (`civicrm/upload` folder), add `&directoryCleanup=2`
+-   `&directoryCleanup=2` removes temporary upload files in `civicrm/upload`.
-   -   To cleanup both, add `&directoryCleanup=3`
+-   `&directoryCleanup=3` performs both of the above actions.
--   Stack Trace - To display a stack trace listing at the top of a page, add `&backtrace=1`
+-   `&backtrace=1` displays a stack trace listing at the top of a page.
--   Display Current Session - Displays the current users session variables in the browser, `&sessionDebug=1`
+-   `&sessionDebug=1` displays the current users session variables in the browser.

-**Forcing debug output**
+!!! tip "Caveats"

-Sometimes using `&smartyDebug=1` to inspect variables available to a template will not work as expected.
-An example of this is looking at the Contact Summary page using this method will display the variables available only to the summary tab and you might want to see the variables available to one of the other tabs.
-To do this, after you have overridden the correct .tpl file, simply add  `{debug}` to any part of the file and the Smarty Debug Window will display all variables in the same scope as the `{debug}` statement.
+    - Sometimes using `&smartyDebug=1` to inspect variables available to a template will not work as expected.
+An example of this is looking at the Contact Summary page, when using this method will display the variables available only to the summary tab and you might want to see the variables available to one of the other tabs.
+To do this you will need to debug via code, as explained below.

-#### Display Backtrace

-!!! danger "Security Alert"
-   Backtrace should **NOT** be enabled for production sites as it can result in information being exposed to unauthorized visitors.
+    - If the page you are debugging does not already have a key-value parameter before debugging, you will need to begin the first parameter with a question mark instead of a ampersand.

+### Displaying a backtrace

 The backtrace can be enabled independently of debugging.
 If this option is selected, a backtrace will be displayed even if debugging is disabled.

-A backtrace is a list of all the functions that were run in the execution of the page, and the php files that contain these functions.
+A backtrace is a list of all the functions that were run in the execution of the page, and the PHP files that contain these functions.
 It can be really useful in understanding the path that was taken through code, what gets executed where, etc.

-Set this to Yes if you want to display a backtrace listing when a fatal error is encountered.
-This feature should **NOT** be enabled for production sites.

-You can also force the backtrace to be printed at any point in the code by adding a call to `CRM_Core_Error::backtrace();`

-## Statements to insert into you code

-**Forcing debug output**

-Sometimes using `&smartyDebug=1` to inspect variables available to a template will not work as expected.
-An example of this is looking at the Contact Summary page using this method will display the variables available only to the summary tab and you might want to see the variables available to one of the other tabs.
-To do this, after you have overridden the correct `.tpl` file, simply add  `{debug}` to any part of the file and the Smarty Debug Window will display all variables in the same scope as the `{debug}` statement.

-You can also force the backtrace to be printed at any point in the code by adding a call to `CRM_Core_Error::backtrace();`

-### Settings which modify CiviCRM behavior for debugging

-The following values can be added to your site's settings file `civicrm.settings.php` to assist in debugging:

-**Output all email to disk files OR discard**

-`define('CIVICRM\_MAIL\_LOG', 1);`

-This setting causes all outbound CiviCRM email to be written to files on your server's disk drive (Send Email to Contacts, Contribution and Event receipts, CiviMail mail ...).
-No real emails are sent.
-Emails are written to the `files/civicrm/ConfigAndLog/mail` (Drupal) or `media/civicrm/ConfigAndLog` directory (Joomla) by default.

-`define('CIVICRM_MAIL_LOG', '/dev/null');`

-This setting causes all outbound emails to be discarded.
-No email is sent and emails are NOT written to disk.

-**Output all sql queries run by CiviCRM to a `CiviCRM.*.log` file**

-Log files are located in the `files/civicrm/ConfigAndLog/` directory by default.

-`define( 'CIVICRM_DEBUG_LOG_QUERY', 1 );`

-`define( 'CIVICRM_DEBUG_LOG_QUERY', 'backtrace' );`

-This setting will include a backtrace of the php functions that led to this query.

-`define('CIVICRM_DAO_DEBUG', 1);`

-Writes out various data layer queries to your browser screen.

-In many cases enabling MySQL query logging can be more effective.

-#### Printing PHP variables

-`CRM_Core_Error::debug($name, $variable = null, $log = true, $html= true);`

-can be called to print any variable.
-It is a wrapper around `print_r($variable);` which does some clever stuff, but `print_r($variable);` is often all you need.

-Following your `print_r();` with and `exit;` to stop the script execution at that point is often useful or necessary.

-The `var_dump()` function gives similar output to `print_r()` but also gives you information regarding data types and lengths, which can be really useful during debugging.

-## Log files
+## Viewing log files

 CiviCRM's log files are stored in the `civicrm/ConfigAndLog` directory (below the `files` directory in Drupal sites, and below the `media`